xmos/xcore_iot/test/ai/README.rst

 The `model_runner` tests are designed to regression test several performance metrics including; code size, tensor arena size, and runtime performance.
 See the README in the `model_runner` folder for additional information.

-This test should be run whenever the code or submodules in `modules\aif` are changed.
+This test should be run whenever the code or submodules in `modules/aif` are changed.

 ****************
 AI Tools Install